 print(event["chunk"]["bytes"].decode(), end="")

-Agents use an alias system for deployment.
 The TSTALIASID alias always points to the working draft — useful for development.
-For production, create a named alias pinned to a specific agent version, giving you controlled rollbacks.
+For production, create a named alias pinned to a specific agent version, giving you controlled rollbacks without touching application code.

 Data source (S3)